astuka/ML_Project/README.md

 Project for the Johns Hopkins Data Science course.
-Still in progress!
+Creates a random forest model used to predict a small wearables exercise dataset.